Yanks’ streak without shutout ended at 220 by Minor, Rangers

 Rangers: OF Joey Gallo (broken right hamate bone) was expected to begin practicing. … DH Hunter Pence (lower back strain) remained in Texas to continue rehabbing.

-Yankees: LHP CC Sabathia said he had his balky right knee drained and received a cortisone shot but remains unsure about his timeline for a return. … Encarnación (broken right wrist) was 0 for 4 with two strikeouts for Triple-A Scranton/Wilkes-Barre in his final rehab game. … Hicks (right flexor strain) was slated to begin a throwing program. … RHP Jonathan Holder (right shoulder) was set to throw for the first time since landing on the IL on Aug.
-7. LHP Stephen Tarpley (left elbow impingement) is nearing a return. … Maybin (sore left wrist) is expected to return to the lineup this week.
+Yankees: LHP CC Sabathia said he had his balky right knee drained and received a cortisone shot but remains unsure about his timeline for a return. … Slugger Edwin Encarnación (broken right wrist) was 0 for 4 with two strikeouts for Triple-A Scranton/Wilkes-Barre in his final rehab game.
+He’ll rejoin the big club Tuesday. … OF Aaron Hicks (right flexor strain) was slated to begin a throwing program.

 UP NEXT

 Yankees LHP James Paxton (11-6, 4.39) walked a season-high five against Seattle in his previous start but got the win in a 7-3 victory.
-He’ll oppose Rangers RHP Ariel Jurado (7-10, 5.19), although Texas may use an opener before going to the 23-year-old.
+He’ll start Tuesday night against RHP Edinson Volquez, who is opening for RHP Ariel Jurado (7-10, 5.19).

 Follow Jake Seiner: https://twitter.com/Jake_Seiner